edith-github/code-snippets/README.md

 # code-snippets

-#### Add cool code snippets , but the code should be genuine and helpful (not just copy paste from any site )
+#### Add code snippets , but the code should be genuine and helpful (not just copy paste from any site )

 ## Contributing